kjspring/dsc-phase-2-project-v2-3/README.md

 # Home Price Prediciton using Linear Regression

 ## Overview
 The project's goal is to predict the sales price of a home in King County, WA based on the features of the home.
-One way to most common method to predict continuous values is through linear regression.
+One of the  most common methods to predict continuous values is through linear regression.
 Linear regression explains the relationship of independent predictor variables to a dependent predicted variable using a linear equation.
 The linear equation represents the best fit among the data, where given a set of predictor variables the predicted value would be found.
 Ordinary least squares linear regression finds this linear equation by minimizing the sum of the squared difference between the actual observed dependent variable and the predicted value, denoted as y-hat.

 ![Linear Equation](img/linear-eq.png)